pedrorosa-dev/rosa-nvim/README.md

 ## Overview:

-Rosa-Nvim is a personalized Neovim distribution that combines the flexibility of Neovim with the ready-made configurations and plugins from LunarVim.
+Rosa-Nvim is a personalized Neovim distribution that combines the flexibility of Neovim with the ready-made configurations and plugins from [Lunarvim](https://www.lunarvim.org/).
 It focuses on practicality and performance, providing an enjoyable code editing experience.

 ## Features: